geom3trik/tuix-book/src/quick_start/creating_an_application.md

 2. `window` - This is an `Entity` id to the window widget created for us by tuix.
 Every widget has an entity id which is used with state to modify UI properties.

-In the next section we'll cover changing window properties like size, title, and icon.
+In the next section we'll cover changing window properties like the title and inner size.